Behavioral Health & Substance Use

-- Reports to the Field Routine status reports, such as program-specific dashboards illustrating progress toward goals at each of Partners’ institutions, are provided to behavioral health teams implementing Collaborative Care programs and its related program offering Recovery Coaching.
+- Reports to the Field Routine status reports, such as program-specific dashboards illustrating progress toward goals at each of Mass General Brigham’s institutions, are provided to behavioral health teams implementing Collaborative Care programs and its related program offering Recovery Coaching.
 They are used by program administrators for data-driven decision making and quality improvement.

 - Screening Tools A collection of evidence-based screening tools for surveying patients’ risks for behavioral health conditions such as substance use disorders and depression is integrated across programs.
 These screening tools include the Nine-Item Patient Health Questionnaire and the Alcohol Use Disorder Identification Test.